Rob Brzezinski

-Rob Brzezinski is an American football executive who is the executive vice president of football operations for the Minnesota Vikings of the National Football League (NFL).
+Rob Brzezinski is an American professional football executive who is the executive vice president of football operations for the Minnesota Vikings of the National Football League (NFL).
 Brzezinski has previously held various roles with the Vikings since 1999.

 Early life and education

+Brzezinski graduated from Cathedral Prep in Erie, PA in 1988.
 Brzezinski earned degrees from Nova Southeastern University in Fort Lauderdale, a Juris Doctor in 1995 and a Bachelor of Science in education in 1992.
 In addition, Brzezinski is a member of the Florida Bar.

 Executive career

 Miami Dolphins

 In 1993, Brzezinski was hired by the Miami Dolphins as a staff counsel and salary cap manager.
 He would go on to serve in this role for six seasons (1993–1998).

 Minnesota Vikings

 In 1999, Brzezinski was hired by the Minnesota Vikings as their director of football administration.
 In 2001, he was promoted to vice president of football administration.
 In 2014, Brzezinski was promoted to executive vice president of football operations.
+On January 30, 2026, the Vikings owner, Mark Wilf, announced the firing of general manager, Kwesi Adofo-Mensah, and that Brzezinski would assume the duties of general manager through the 2026 NFL draft.